Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 Top wines in this wine districts really did shine in 2018 and seemed to leave 2016 vintage a bit behind.
 For the most, they are powerful wines with big concentration, intensity, and complexity, but they haven't lost the silkiness of fruit and tannin and the velvety texture.

-Almost one month's harvest at both properties and Cabernet Franc has been harvested both places at the same time as Cabernet Sauvignon, which is quite rare.
+Almost one month's harvest at both properties and Cabernet Franc has been harvested both places simultaneously as Cabernet Sauvignon, which is quite rare.

 Le C Les Carmes Haut Brion 2018 displayed a very seductive approach, blackberries, and blueberries in large quantities, fine structure, and velvety structure.
 The immediate attraction here.